 5. Build and test components

 Make sure that Docker is installed.
 If you are using Docker Desktop, make sure it is open and running.
+If you are using Mac OS, make sure that your Docker app is configured correctly.

 Build WASI component